Easily pull or push files via FTP, both on demand and in a script

 /Ftask/bin directory to your execution path

-Ftask requires a purchased license key; Fpush and Fpull do not.
+Ftask requires a purchased license key.
 Ftask will automatically use a 2-week temporary evaluation license when first run if no key is provided.
 We are currently offering early user perpetual license pricing of $200 per user or server.
 If you are ready to move forward with purchasing a license click the “Buy Now” button to pay with a credit card.

 Please contact us with product questions or feedback, purchase requests or volume pricing questions.